robomantic/sr-teleop/cyberglove/README.md

 You can specify some parameters in the launch file:

-* cyberglove_prefix The prefix to put in front of the joint_states published by the glove.
-* publish_frequency The frequency at which you want to publish the data.
-* path_to_glove The path to the port on which the Cyberglove is connected (usually `/dev/ttyS0`)
+* serial_port: The path to the port on which the Cyberglove is connected (default `/dev/ttyS0`)
-* path_to_calibration The path to the calibration file for the Cyberglove
+* calibration: The path to the calibration file for the Cyberglove (default:"$(find sr_cyberglove_config)/calibrations/cyberglove.cal)
+* version: The version of the Cyberglove the driver connects to (default 2)
+* joint_numner: The number of joints/sensors the Cyberglove has (18 or default:22)
+* protocol: The protocol to use (default:8bit or 16bit)
+* filter: If the hardware filter should be activated (default: true)

 Code API
 --------